 ‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

-Teenagers use social networking websites such as Facebook and MySpace to:
+Teenagers use social networking websites such as Facebook, Tumblr and Instagram to:

 What teenagers get from social networking sites